lucky-wolf/DW2-XL/README.md

 - Missiles
   - Large missiles and small missiles now extend to end game as separate tech lineages
   - Large missiles have their own repeatables
-  - Large missiles are the only missiles have any bombardment whatsoever
+  - Large missiles are the only missiles to have any bombardment whatsoever
   - Titan Missiles are a new endgame component and technology
   - Added a Bulwark Missile [Ftr] for Human special tech
 - Quameno